brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 Key term and ideas from the book.

-# Chpater 1 - Exploratory Data Analysis
+# Chapter 1 - Exploratory Data Analysis

 ## Data Types